 The BHSG does not give medical advice.

-The next Support Group meeting is our Building Confidence meeting on
+The next Support Group meeting is our Coffee Morning followed by Christmas Lunch (for members) on

 at The Brain Charity